 During our comprehensive consultation process, we make sure a dual occupancy development really is the best option for your block, and for your investment.

 During this stage, we’ll analyse your block’s suitability for subdivision, in line with the Residential Building Regulations and Code (RESCODE).
-This requires includes a site feature survey, a re-establishment survey, and soil testing.
+This includes a site feature survey, a re-establishment survey, and soil testing.

 Once we’ve determined your site’s eligibility, you’ll select your chosen plans and façade, which we’ll overlay on the site feature survey.